rk13/rk13.github.io/_posts/2018-10-10-mysql-docker.markdown

 date:   2018-10-10 12:00:00
 ---

 It was an early Saturday morning when I have received a message from one of my personal small project owners that site seems to be down.
 Although Hetzner monitoring was not reporting any anomaly...
-It was the beginning of the very long day.
+It was the beginning of a very long day.

-The site was running in separate virtual environment and has its mysql database in the form of docker container running on "mayer" (our primary working horse at Hetzner).
+The site was running in a separate virtual environment and has its own MySQL database instance in the form of Docker container running on "mayer" (our primary working horse at Hetzner).

-Site engine reported error connecton to database engine using dedicated user, although database container was runnng fine.
+Site engine reported error connection to the database engine using a dedicated user, although the database container was running fine.

-After connecting to database admin I havn't found any database schemas except for 'WARNING' with one table
+After connecting to database admin I haven't found any database schemas except for 'WARNING' with one table

 ```
 mysql> show tables;